nwager/WebScraping-MiniProject/README.md

 1. Start the System Control Panel applet (Search "System" and click - it should be the Control Panel).
 2. Select the Advanced system settings tab.
 3. Click the Environment Variables button.
-4. Under System Variables, select Path, click Edit, click Browse, then put the .exe's folder in Path.
+4. Under System Variables, select Path, click Edit, then click Browse.
+5. Find the folder (it's probably in Downloads) and put it in the Path.

 Here's a slightly fast gif of that: